panstromek/quasar-ide-helper/extension/README.md

  - Type hints for complex types, enums etc are not implemented, yet
  - Auto-import - this one is pretty tricky, but it may work as some hack with webpack config.
 I couldn't found working example yet, though.
  - Vue, Vuex and Vue-router are not properly recognized (You can add them in settings though), I want to do something cool with these, stay tuned ;)
  - Limit props in templates - some templates generate bunch of props which are not always useful, so it would be nice to limit them somehow, but its not really clear how.
+I have a few ideas, though
  - Icons autocomplete - I'd love this ;) I have an idea how to do it, too ;)
  - ... see issues for more, I will track missing features there